Home > Analyses > Healthcare > Pfizer Inc.

 Financial Ratios

-The following table presents key financial ratios for Pfizer Inc. across multiple fiscal years, offering a snapshot of profitability, valuation, liquidity, leverage, and efficiency metrics:
+The table below presents key financial ratios for Pfizer Inc. over the last five fiscal years, providing a concise view of profitability, valuation, liquidity, leverage, and efficiency:

 Ratios20212022202320242025